envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 .. attention::

-  In general, *use_remote_address* should be set to true when Envoy is deployed as an edge node, whereas it may need to be set to false when Envoy is used as an internal service node in a mesh deployment.
+  In general, *use_remote_address* should be set to true when Envoy is deployed as an edge node (aka a front proxy), whereas it may need to be set to false when Envoy is used as an internal service node in a mesh deployment.

 The value of *use_remote_address* controls how Envoy determines the *trusted client address*.
 Given an HTTP request that has traveled through a series of zero or more proxies to reach